See caption

 Wikimedia Commons

 In 1781 Richard Arkwright opened the world’s first steam-driven textile mill on Miller Street.
 It started the mechanisation of the textile industry and 86 steam-powered spinning factories had been built in Manchester and adjoining Salford by 1816.[4]
-Manchester became the world’s first centre of mass production and as industry moved from workers’ homes to factories, Manchester and its hinterland became the largest and most productive cotton spinning centre in the world using 32% of global cotton production in 1871.[5]
+Manchester became the world’s first centre of mass production and as industry moved from workers’ homes to factories, Manchester and its hinterland became the largest and most productive cotton spinning centre in the world using 32 per cent of global cotton production in 1871.[5]

 Ancoats, part of a planned expansion of Manchester, became the first industrial suburb centred on steam power.
 Mills were built near the Rochdale Canal with architectural innovations such as fireproofing using iron and reinforced concrete.[6]
 Numbers of cotton mills declined in Manchester in the mid-19th century but more opened in the surrounding towns, Bury, Oldham, Rochdale, Bolton[a]known as “Spindleton” in 1892[7] and in Blackburn, Darwen, Rawtenstall, Todmorden and Burnley.
 As the manufacturing centre of Manchester shrank, its commercial centre, warehouses, banks and services for the cotton towns and villages within a 12-mile (19 km) radius of the Royal Exchange grew.[8]